More Blog Posts

 Unless TCR needs additional information or clarification, your number could be activated in just a few minutes, and you can start sending messages to your customers right away.

-If our support team finds that there’s a mismatch with your business information or they need clarity, they’ll reach out to resolve these issues directly before sending your request to TCR.
+If our Ops support team finds that there’s a mismatch with your business information or they need clarity, they’ll reach out to resolve these issues directly before sending your request to TCR.
+In such cases, you’ll need to provide your IRS documentation with your EIN number.

 You can log in anytime to review the status of your registration and reach out to our Support team with questions or to request help.